KvodratnoeSozdanie/Rand-pong/README.md

 # Rand-pong
 Game?
-To start game just start file "main.py"
+To start game simply start file "main.py"

 To win you need to score a square ball to an opponent about 10 times.
 May be even more if game feels like it.